GeneralYouri/disease-spread/README.md

 `--vaccinationDelay=50`\
 How long to run the simulation normally before enabling Vaccination.

+`--maxVaccines=1.0`\
+The maximum allowed fraction of Vaccinated cells.

 `--maxBeds=0.05`\
-The maximum allowed number of Hospitalized cells, as a fraction of the model size.
+The maximum allowed fraction of Hospitalized cells.

 &nbsp;

+`--simulations=1`\
+How many times to run the entire simulation in a row.\
+For values above 1 only the summary plot is used, using average data across all simulations.

 `--batches=10`\
 How many intermediate results are generated (ie. text output on the screen).\
-Note:the value 0 is treated as infinity, effectively disabling the setting (use for runToEnd).
+Note: the value 0 is treated as infinity, effectively disabling the setting (use for runToEnd).

 `--stepsPerBatch=10`\
 How many time steps are simulated per batch.\